cthornsb/OtterGB/README.md

 and the time in the filename.
 Currently only BMP output is supported, but this will be changed to PNG in the future.

-### Midi output
+### Wav and Midi recording

-OtterGB supports recording midi files.
-Press F10 while the emulator is running to start a midi recording and then press F10 again to finalize the output midi file.
-Currently, midi files will always have the name 'out.mid' so be sure to back up midi files if you plan to record more than one.
+OtterGB supports recording wav and midi files.
+Press F10 while the emulator is running to start a wav recording.
+Alternatively, pressing alt^F10 will start a midi file recording.
+Press F10 again to finalize the output wav or midi file.
+Currently, all output files will have the same name ('out.wav' or 'out.mid') so be sure to back up files if you plan to record more than one.

+Wav files are recorded with stereo output using the sample rate specified in the config file.
+Recordings have a bit depth of 8 bits per channel.

 Midi file recording works fairly well, but may not produce pleasant sounding midi files if the ROM being recorded makes heavy use of the frequency sweep on